bitbytelab/bblab/README.md

 ---

+## 📎 Notes:
+To extend the namespace with actual logic or utilities, create a properly structured submodule or namespace package under `bblab/`.

+---

 ## 🛠️ Usage:

 This module is not intended to be used directly.
 It serves only for namespace registration and branding display when executed as a standalone script.
----

-## 📜 Contents:
-- Project metadata (title, version, license, URL)
-- Terminal banner function
-- Metadata extraction from importlib
-- Execution banner for CLI usage
----

-## 📎 Notes:
-To extend the namespace with actual logic or utilities, create a properly structured submodule or namespace package under `bblab/`.

----

-## 📣 Example:
-Run directly via:
 ```python
 python -m bblab
 ```
 Expected Output:
-        A pretty terminal banner displaying project info.
+A pretty terminal banner displaying package info.

 ---